jfcloutier/karma_agency/README.md

 ttrace(t1).
 % to stop tracing
 tnotrace(t1).
-% to dsiable debugging a trace tnodebug(t1).
+% to disable debugging a trace tnodebug(t1).
 ```